강의

 Can I really do it?

-Are you afraid that development will be too difficult?
+Are you afraid that development might be too difficult?

 Is the developer job market too difficult?